ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-process-purchase-returns-cancellations.md

 ---
-title: Process Returns or Cancellations | Microsoft Docs
+title: Process Returns or Cancellations
 description: Explains how to create and post a purchase credit memo when you want to return items to a vendor or cancel purchased services.
 author: SorenGP